zopefoundation/five.grok/README.txt

 your buildout::

   grokcore.annotation = 1.2
-  grokcore.component = 1.8
+  grokcore.component = 2.4
-  grokcore.formlib = 1.5
+  grokcore.formlib = 1.8
-  grokcore.security = 1.4
+  grokcore.security = 1.5
-  grokcore.site = 1.2
+  grokcore.site = 1.5
-  grokcore.view = 1.12.2
+  grokcore.view = 2.6.1
-  grokcore.viewlet = 1.4.1
+  grokcore.viewlet = 1.9
-  five.localsitemanager = 2.0.3
+  five.localsitemanager = 2.0.5
+  five.formlib = 1.0.4
-  martian = 0.11.2
+  martian = 0.14

-Zope 2.12 is required.
-If you wish to use a previous version of Zope 2, look at the version 1.0 of five.grok.
+Zope 2.13 is required.
+If you wish to use a previous version of Zope 2, look at five.grok 1.0 for Zope 2.10.x or five.grok 1.2 for Zope 2.12.x.

 More information